Glossary of Terms

 Socioeconomic status: A composite measure that typically incorporates economic, social, and work status.
 Economic status is measured by income.
 Social status is measured by education.
 Work status is measured by occupation.
 Each status is considered an indicator.
 These three indicators are related but do not overlap.[xxiii]

-Strong health systems: EHF seeks to strengthen the health system by developing more high-quality, integrated preventive, primary, oral and mental health services that provide community-based care with a focus on wellness.
+Strong health systems: EHF seeks to strengthen the health system by developing more high-quality, integrated preventive, primary, oral and behavioral health services that provide community-based care with a focus on wellness.

 Transformation: Transformational change emphasizes systemic and organizational change that is sustained over time and cannot be ‘undone’.
 Transformation is not an ‘event’, but a dynamic process.
 It is distinct from innovation and creativity because it is designed to bring about complete change.